missionpinball/mpf-docs/config/mc_scriptlets.rst

 .. overview

-The ``scriptlets:`` section of your config is where you list you custom code scriptlets.
+The ``mc_scriptlets:`` section of your config is where you list you custom code scriptlets for MC.
 This has been deprecated with 0.50+.
-Use :doc:`custom_code` instead.
+Use :doc:`mc_custom_code` instead.
 Scriptlets still work but will be removed eventually.

 .. config